near/stakewars-iii/challenges/challenge5_submission.md

 * Set "xx.factory.shardnet.near" value (where xx is your pool name) to "account_id"
 * Change "private_key" to "secret_key"

-> Note: The account_id must match the staking pool contract name you will create further!
+> Note: The account_id must match the staking pool contract's name you will create further!

 File content should look like that at the end:
 ```